FOODSCI 202 : Food Preservation

 |Capability 6:||Social and Environmental Responsibilities|

-- Recognise and interpret the role of engineering, chemistry, microbiology and other disciplines and their interdependence in processing and preservation of foods.
+- Recognise the role of engineering, chemistry, microbiology and other disciplines and their interdependence in processing and preservation of foods.
 (Capability 1, 2 and 3)

 - Describe and explain basic principles of several food processing and preservation methods including thermal processing, freezing, dehydration, fermentation, high pressure processing, pulsed electric field and pulsed light processing, and irradiation.
 (Capability 1, 2, 3 and 5)